 In 2011 we published what may be one of the most important discoveries regarding Cronobacter for further research.
-We showed in CDC's online journal (Emerging Infectious Disease) that the majority of C. sakazakii meningitis isolates from the past 30 years in 6 countries are one sequence type (ST4).
+We reported in CDC's online journal (Emerging Infectious Disease) that the majority of C. sakazakii meningitis isolates from the past 30 years in 6 countries are one sequence type (ST4).
 This remarkable observation is highly significant in terms of having a DNA fingerprint for the lineage associated with the majority of the most devastating form of Cronobacter infection.
 The following year (2012) the significance of C. sakazakii ST4 was substantiated by the analysis of the much publicized US cases of 2011, in which the isolates from meningitis cases were in the C. sakazakii ST4 clonal complex, CC4.
 A complex complex being closely related sequence types having 3 or less loci different.

-Over 100 Cronobacter genomes in the public domain have been collated and can be investigated in the PubMLST database.
-The user can search for genes of interest using the BLAST facility, or construct their own MLST scheme.
-We have expand the conventional 7-loci scheme, to rMLST (53 loci), and core-genome (based on COG, cg-MLST) using 1865 loci.
+Over 500 Cronobacter genomes in the public domain have been collated and can be investigated in the open access PubMLST database.
+The user can search for genes of interest using the BLAST facility etc, or construct their own MLST scheme.
+We have expand the conventional 7-loci scheme, to ribosomal-MLST (rMLST, 53 loci), and core-genome (based on COG, cg-MLST) using 1865 loci.
 Four YouTube (and YouKU) videos have been released to help researchers to use the open access database as fully as possible.
 Please go the the PubMLST web site for the database and YouTube videos; www.pubMLST.org/cronobacter/.

 Prof Steve Forsythe was participant in all three FAO-WHO risk assessment workshops regarding the microbiological safety of infant formula and more recently on infant feeding in famine relief.

 See 'Publications' for a full listing of papers, and conference presentations.